debops/debops/docs/acme-integration.rst

 The ``debops.pki`` role creates a :program:`cron` entry for the :program:`pki-realm` script to be executed periodically for all realms.
-When a realm has the ACME configuration active, it will check for validity of the signed certificate, and about a month before the expiration date it will try to renew the certificate automatically.
+When a realm has the ACME configuration active, it will check for validity of the certificate, and about a month before the expiration date it will try to renew the certificate automatically.